Athlete recovery

 Dr. Jonathan Pierce, PhD: Clinical Psychologist & Neuroscience Specialist

-How long does it take for creatine to work?
-A timeline men can actually use
+How long does creatine take to work?
+A realistic timeline for men

-How long does it take for creatine to work?
-A timeline men can actually use
+How long does creatine take to work?
+A realistic timeline for men

 Dr. Bruno Rodriguez, DPT, CSCS avatar